SaraAli21/SaraAli21/README.md

 - 👋 Hi, I’m @SaraAli21
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning prolog,Dart
-- 💞️ I’m looking to collaborate on Programming, databases, and a few operating systems
+- 💞️ I’m looking to collaborate on Programming, AI
 - 📫 How to reach me by my twitter sara9090ME

 <!---